lostan-workshop/2025/cfp.md

 ## Submission site

-Authors are invited to submit original papers in PDF format to the submission website (TBD).
+Authors are invited to submit original papers in PDF format to ___[link to OpenReview to be defined]___.

+Further information will be available on the [CFP page](https://lostan-workshop.github.io/2025/cfp) soon.

 ## Submission Types